 CHARLES COLE began his musical training as a chorister at Westminster Cathedral.
 He went on to win a major music scholarship to Ampleforth and organ scholarships at Exeter College, Oxford and Westminster Cathedral.
 He is Assistant Director of Music at the London’s Brompton Oratory where he directs the London Oratory Junior Choir which, in addition to its liturgical duties, provides the Children’s Chorus for the Royal Ballet’s productions at Covent Garden.
 He is Director of Music at St Philip’s School where he also directs the Schola.
-In addition he is Director of the Schola Cantorum at the London Oratory School and also Deputy Organist at Westminster Cathedral.
+In addition he is Director of the Schola Cantorum at the London Oratory School.

 Since 2012 he has been the Director of the Schola Cantorum of the London Oratory School, a world-famous boys’ choir which sings the Vigil Mass at the London Oratory every Saturday.
 Perhaps most widely known for its role on the soundtracks of major films such as the Lord of the Rings and the Harry Potter series, the Schola has toured extensively, most recently to Rome and Spain.
 Recent concerts include Bach’s St John Passion, Monteverdi’s Vespers and a joint performance of Bach’s B minor Mass with the Choir of Westminster Cathedral.